gitlabhq/gitlab-runner/docs/shells/index.md

 ## PowerShell

-PowerShell Desktop Edition is the default shell when a new runner is registered on Windows using GitLab Runner for versions 12.0 through 13.12.
-Starting in version 14.0, the default is PowerShell Core Edition.
+PowerShell Desktop Edition is the default shell when a new runner is registered on Windows using GitLab Runner 12.0-13.12.
+In 14.0 and later, the default is PowerShell Core Edition.

 PowerShell doesn't support executing the build in context of another user.